hydroqc/hydroqc.github.io/content/en/docs/Installation/hass-integration.md

    - **Password**: Your Hydro-Québec password
    - **Contract Name**: Friendly name (e.g., "Home", "Cottage")
 6. Select the contract to monitor from the list
+7. Choose how many days of consumption history to import (0-800 days)
+8. Enable or disable consumption sync (enabled by default)
-7. Done!
+9. Done!
 Sensors will appear in ~60 seconds

 **Features with account:**
 - Current and historical consumption data